e-shh/e-shh/README.md

   role: "Full Stack Developer",
   location: "India 🇮🇳",
   education: "BCA Student",
+  focus: ["Frontend", "Backend", "DevOps"],
-  status: "Building & Learning",
+  status: "Building & Learning"
-  passion: ["Clean Code", "Innovation"]
 };
 ```

 </td>
 <td width="65%">

-## HOLLA!!

-> *"Crafting digital experiences that bridge creativity and functionality"*
+## Hola!
+This is Eshani Paul.

-I'm a **second-year BCA student** with a deep passion for technology and innovation.
-My journey in software development is driven by the belief that elegant code can create meaningful impact.
+I'm a dedicated and results-driven **second-year BCA student** with a strong passion for technology and innovation.
+My core expertise lies in **full stack development**, where I specialize in designing clean, intuitive, and responsive user interfaces complemented by efficient and scalable backend systems.

+I'm currently expanding my proficiency in **DevOps and Cloud Computing** to strengthen my understanding of modern infrastructure and deployment practices.
+I'm committed to continuous learning and innovation, with the goal of leveraging technology to create impactful solutions that contribute to meaningful digital transformation.

-### Professional Experience
+### Experience & Involvement

 - **🌟 Open Source Contributor** at GSSOC'25
 - **☁️ Core Team Member** at CNCF Durgapur (Event & Web Team)
 - **💻 Core & Tech Team** at GeeksforGeeks SNU
 - **🚀 Core & Tech Team** at Coding Ninja SNU
 - **🏆 2X Hackathon Winner** & Open Source Advocate

-### What Drives Me
-I'm passionate about building responsive, user-centric applications while exploring the fascinating world of artificial intelligence.
-I believe in continuous learning and contributing to the developer community.

 </td>
 </tr>
 </table>

 ## 🛠 Technical Expertise